Teenagers are a tough crowd to please.

-That said, there are things we as parents can to keep the peace (and our sanity) and still provide teenagers the space they require during this most interesting morphing-into-adults stage.
+That said, there are things we as parents can to keep the peace (and our sanity) and still provide teenagers the space they require during this most interesting, morphing-into-adults stage.

+Teens want to be alone.
 You'll still want to supervise her (especially now), though you'll need to be discreet.
-But stop and think.
+Stop and think here.

-Let them try out their organizing and setup skills with these new additions, but be waiting in the wings in case they ask for adult input.
+Let teens try out their organizing and setup skills with these new additions, but be waiting in the wings in case they ask for adult input.
 (Highly unlikely, but possible.)

-Instead, always get their input and, most importantly, their participation.
+Instead, always get their input and, most importantly, participation.
 A clean, organized life does, after all, start in a small place - the bedroom.

 A few ways to inspire a teen to get organized: